Było sobie miasteczko...: Description

 The film tells the story of a small town which, until World War II, belonged to the Second Polish Republic Eastern region of Kresy.
 People of different nationalities used to live there in peace: Poles, Ukrainians, Jews, Germans, and Czechs.
 Kisielin was wealthy and prosperous.
 It had a publishing house, a library, an oil pressing factory, a distillery, a brickyard, and a dairy plant.
 Today, only ethnic Ukrainian villagers remain.
 The ruins of a Polish Catholic church serve as witness to the tragedy that took place there during the massacres of Poles in Volhynia.
-On 11 July 1943, a group of Ukrainian nationalists slaughtered the 60 to 90 Polish worshipers inside the Kisielin temple, and set it on fire.
+On 11 July 1943, a group of Ukrainian nationalists slaughtered the 60 to 90 Polish worshipers inside the Kisielin Catholic church, and set it on fire.
 The rest of the Polish inhabitants escaped from Kisielin, never to return.

 The narrators of the film belong to the same Polish family of Dębski originally from Kisielin.
 Among them: Krzesimir Dębski, his mother Aniela, brother Wisław, son Radzimir, and niece Ulesława Lubek.
 Also, some ethnic Ukrainians make appearances – all present day Kisielin inhabitants – of whom the majority still remembers those events.
 The title of the film is taken from a monograph about Kisielin and its inhabitants, written by Krzesimir Dębski's late father, Włodzimierz Sławosz Dębski.

 The music is by Krzesimir Dębski (a classical composer), inspired by his own borderland memories, especially excerpts from his Oratorio to the End of Kresy, composed in commemoration of the victims of Polish genocide in Wołyń.
 The world premiere of his work was held on 17 September 2008, at the Warsaw National Philharmonic Orchestra.
 The film is not only a story about the murdered Poles of Kisielin, it is also a reflection on the eradication of Polish culture and tradition in the entire region, and the painful legacy that lingers.